NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 Gameplay related functionality is spread throughout Runtime modules, some of the most commonly used are:

 - Core: "a common framework for Unreal modules to communicate; a standard set of types, a math library, a container library, and a lot of the hardware abstraction" [41]
 - CoreUObject: a base class for all managed objects that can be integrated with the editor.
-It's the central object in the whole object-oriented model of the engine.
+It's the central object in the whole object-oriented model of an engine.
 - Engine: functionality associated with a game (game world, actors, characters, physics, special effects, meshes etc.)

 Modules enforce good code separation, and although it does not necessarily make Unreal modular in a traditional sense,